CY12-bit/cs122b-fabflix/README.md

 - setting up aws + maven project
 - git

+### Files that use PreparedStatements
+- Almost all files in src (except User,Movie,MovieObject,Actor,RecaptchaConstraints,JumpServlet)

 ### Parser Optimizations
 1. Implemented Multi-Threading for MovieParser.
    - Use 3 threads to parse 3 batches of prepared statements at the same time.